yilangpeng/image-clustering/README.md

 This script conducts principal component analysis on the extract features.

 ## D kmeans clustering.py
-This script applies k-means clustering to the first 200 dimensions in PCA, with the number of clusters ranging from 5 to 20.
+This script applies k-means clustering to the first 200 dimensions in PCA, with the number of clusters ranging from 6, 8, to 10.

 ## E copy image.py
 For each cluster in each clustering solution, this script randomly selects 20 images and copies them to the "img cluster" folder.

 ## F visualize grid.py
 For each clustering solution, this script creates a figure that show the randomly selected 20 images in each cluster.

+# Study 2B
+The scripts are similar to the ones in study 2A.